lexam/clockworkraven/README.md

 We would love any help adding ideas or implementing them!

-* JSON/REST API
+* JSON/REST API.
-* Provide the option to have multiple Mechanical Turk users complete each task
+* Provide the option to have multiple Mechanical Turk users complete each task.
 * Provide in-depth analytics about workers and automate the process of choosing trusted workers.

 ## Contributing

-To contribute to Clockwork Raven, fork the repo and, make your changes, and submit a pull request.
+To contribute to Clockwork Raven, fork the repo, make your changes, and submit a pull request.
 All pull requests should be against `*-wip` branches.
 Nothing gets committed/merged directly to master.
 To merge your pull request, you'll need to include appropriate documentation and tests.
 Get in touch if you